Yuze-Zhao/Yuze-Zhao.github.io/index.md

 ## News and Updates

+- **Aug 2024：**Start my new academic journey at Texas A&M University.
 - **Apr 2024：**One paper accepted to AMAS.
 - **Mar 2024：**Happy to have been admitted as a Ph.D. student of Texas A&M University!
 - **Oct 2023：**Happy to be awarded Academic Innovation Award of BNU, SMS.